 The announcement should state the planned release date, point to the release notes that are in the making and ask people to test the hardware they have to make sure it's working with the current master branch, from which the release will ultimately be derived from.

-People should be encouraged to provide additions to the release notes, for example by putting them on some collaborative editor.
+People should also be encouraged to provide additions to the release notes, for example by putting them on some collaborative editor.